NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 (a) Leptotene: During the stage of leptotene, the chromosomes are slowly visible under a light microscope.
 The compression of chromosomes continues until the end of this stage.
 The sister chromatids are tightly bound so that they cannot be differentiated from each other.

-(c) Pachytene: In the stage of pachytene, the bivalent chromosomes get detached.
+(c) Pachytene: In the stage of pachytene, bivalents are fully formed, and crossing over occurs at recombination nodules.
 Reconnection of the nodules starts to appear on the tetrads.
 The recombination nodule is the site at which the crossing over of the non-sister chromatid takes place.
 Crossing over happens between non-sister chromatids of the homologous chromosomes.
 Crossing over helps in the exchange of genes between two homologous chromosomes.

-(e) Diakinesis: In the Diakinesis stage, the Chiasmata is terminated.
+(e) Diakinesis: In the Diakinesis stage, the Chiasmata are terminated.
 The nucleolus disappears in this process, and so does the nuclear membrane.

 Question:3